Whatever Happened to MLB Pitcher Dontrelle Willis?

-Dontrelle Willis pitching career highlights
+Dontrelle Willis’s pitching career highlights

-He immediately became a fan favorite in Florida and was set to have a successful career in the majors.
+Willis immediately became a fan favorite in Florida and was set to have a successful career in the majors.

-Among the Marlins organization, Willis ranks first in complete games (15); second in wins (68), shutouts (8) and games started (162); and third in total strikeouts (757).
+Among the Marlins organization, Willis ranks first in complete games (15) and second in wins (68), shutouts (8), and games started (162).
+He’s also third in total strikeouts with 757.

-Career after leaving the Florida Marlins
+Willis’s career after leaving the Florida Marlins

 After leaving the Florida Marlins in 2006, reports The Root, Willis would finish his career playing for the Detroit Tigers, Arizona Diamondbacks, and Cincinnati Reds.
 He also signed minor league deals with the Chicago Cubs, Baltimore Orioles, Philadelphia Phillies, San Francisco Giants, Los Angeles Angels, and Milwaukee Brewers.